cvxgrp/scs/README.md

 + `ed` (num dual exponential cones)
 + `p`  (array of primal/dual power params).

-Type `help scs_direct` at the Matlab prompt to see its documentation.
+Type `help scs_indirect` at the Matlab prompt to see its documentation.

 ### Using SCS in Python